Borat Sagdiyev: Fictional character biography

 Borat was born and raised in the village of Kuzcek, Kazakh SSR to Maryam Tulyakbay and Boltok the Rapist (who is also stated to be his grandfather, uncle and former father-in-law until the demise of Oksana).
-He stated that his mother gave birth to him when she was 9 years old.
-She is shown as a short old lady (revealed to be 43 years old) in his 2006 film, where he gives the viewer a guided tour of his hometown.
+He stated that his mother gave birth to him when she was 10 years old.
+She is shown as a short old lady (revealed to be 43 years old in 2005) in his 2006 film, where he gives the viewer a guided tour of his hometown.
 He has a (remarkably well-endowed) 13-year-old son named Hueylewis, 12-year-old twin boys named Bilak and Biram, as well as 17 grandchildren.
 He has a sister, Natalya, whom at different times he has described as the "number four prostitute in all of Kazakhstan".
 Another sister who appears to be a very young teenage girl is shown at the beginning of Borat's Guide to Britain.
 It has been revealed in an interview with a general practitioner that he caught syphilis from one of his sisters during a Kazakh folk festival.
 He also has a younger brother, Bilo, who is intellectually disabled and kept locked in a cage.
 Bilo was not always disabled and was shown as an average early teenage boy in Borat's Guide to Britain.
 At some point, Bilo sustained brain damage during an exorcism, when another brother of Borat's tried to release a demon from Bilo through the "traditional Kazakh folk remedy" of opening the skull and sticking the tooth of a red-haired woman in the brain.

-Borat's neighbours are Nursultan Tuyakbay (whom Borat considers "a pain in my assholes") and Dr. Yamak, a scientist who works for the Kazakh government and claims to have proven that women have "brain the size of squirrel".
+Borat's neighbours are Nursultan Tulyakbay (whom Borat considers "a pain in my assholes") and Dr. Yamak, a scientist who works for the Kazakh government and claims to have proven that women have "brain the size of squirrel".
 In Borat's Guide to Britain, Borat and Yamak settle a dispute in the traditional Kazakh "civilised way" by beating each other's genitals with a leather glove until one of them gives up.